ws-garcia/VBA-CSV-interface/docs/limitations/csv_file_size.md

 The above experimental results make smooth to arrive to the following conclusions:

 * VBA-CSV interface is suitable to almost any Microsoft Office Excel user.
 It can handle considerably large CSV files (383 MB) without any problem.
+* Work with files over 191 MB can slow down the VBA performance.
+Import all the records of this kind of files is not recommended.
 * The amount of data to be parsed controls the VBA-CSV interface performance, not the file size.

 >⚠️**Caution**